-We’re excited to announce that we’re going to begin re-starting our children’s ministry (for ages 2-12) at 10:30am on Sundays.
+We’re excited to announce that we are now offering children’s ministry (for ages 2-12) at 10:30am on Sundays.

 While we have always put enormous effort into health and safety, we are implementing some new policies in accordance with many of the best practices from the CDC, WHO, and local health authorities.

 Overview of Health Safety Policies